Festivals Of Mongolia

 Tsagaan Sar (White Month) is Mongolia’s Lunar New Year.
 It falls on the second new moon after the Winter Solstice.
+It is a deeply traditional holiday when Mongolians come together to show respect to the family elders and to renew friendship.

 The camel festival is an annual celebration held in the southern Gobi organised by a local NGO to help protect the Bactrian camel and the essential role it plays in the lives of the nomadic herders in the region.